msadoghi/SpotLess/README.md

 # ResilientDB: A High-throughput yielding Permissioned Blockchain Fabric.

 ### ResilientDB aims at *Making Permissioned Blockchain Systems Fast Again*.
-ResilientDB makes *system-centric* design decisions by adopting a *Multi-thread architecture* that encompasses *deep-pipelines*.
+ResilientDB makes *system-centric* design decisions by adopting a *multi-thread architecture* that encompasses *deep-pipelines*.
 Further, we *separate* the ordering of client transactions from their execution, which allows us to perform *out-of-order processing of messages*.

 ### Quick Facts about Version 2.0 of ResilientDB